sonjoykp/SonjoyKP.github.io/_pages/projects.md

 ### Hall Management System
 ***
 - The project involved the development of a comprehensive system for the university hall office, which included a desktop application with a Java Swing interface for efficient information management.
-In addition, a web application was created using the Laravel framework, ensuring seamless accessibility and advanced features.
+In addition, a web application was created using the Laravel framework ensuring seamless accessibility and advanced features.
 Both applications were integrated with a MySQL database to ensure reliable data storage and retrieval, facilitating streamlined administrative processes and enhancing overall efficiency.

 ### 29 Card Game
 ***
 - The project involved implementing a 29-card game using Java Multi-threading, enabling concurrent execution of multiple tasks and efficient gameplay.
 The game’s server-client communication was implemented using Java Socket Programming, ensuring reliable and real-time interaction between players.
 This approach facilitated seamless communication and synchronization between the game server and connected clients, enhancing the overall multiplayer gaming experience.